• Introduction

 Q3.
 What are the causes of nipple discharge?

 Ans.
-Leaky breasts in pregnancy are normal, caused by hormonal changes and breast stimulation during nipple discharge pregnancy.
+Leaky breasts during pregnancy are normal, caused by hormonal changes and breast stimulation during nipple discharge.

 Reference Links: